Garrett Cooper Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 24th-ranked team ERA among all league pitching staffs (4.61).
+- The Nationals have a 4.63 team ERA that ranks 25th among all MLB pitching staffs.

-- The Nationals allow the fifth-most home runs in baseball (92 total, 1.4 per game).
+- The Nationals rank 25th in baseball in home runs allowed (93 total, 1.4 per game).

-- Williams gets the start for the Nationals, his 14th of the season.
-He is 3-4 with a 4.11 ERA and 52 strikeouts in 65 2/3 innings pitched.
+- The Nationals are sending Irvin (1-3) out to make his eighth start of the season.
+He is 1-3 with a 6.10 ERA and 23 strikeouts through 31 2/3 innings pitched.

-- The righty last appeared on Sunday against the Atlanta Braves, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- In his last appearance on Tuesday, June 6 against the Arizona Diamondbacks, the right-hander tossed four innings, giving up four earned runs while surrendering five hits.

-- The 31-year-old has put up an ERA of 4.11, with 7.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .264 batting average against him.
+- In seven games this season, the 26-year-old has put up a 6.10 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.